FAQ

 Are reservations required for tours?

 Reservations are HIGHLY recommended for tours but if you are looking to jump on a tour today, simply give us a call at 360-221-0229 to see if we have any spots left.
-Reservations can be made securely online via our booking system, which charges a 6% online convenience fee.
-If you wish to avoid that 6% charge, you can phone us with your credit card number and we will make your reservation for you.
+Advance reservations can be made securely online via our website up to the day before a tour, if there are any spots available.

 Are reservations required for rentals?

-Reservations are HIGHLY recommended for full day and multi-day rentals but if you are looking to get a boat or SUP right away, simply give us a call at 360-221-0229 to see if we have any available.
+Reservations are HIGHLY recommended but if you are looking to get a kayak or SUP today, simply give us a call at 360-221-0229 to see if we have any available.

-When should I show up for my tour?
+When should I show up for my tour or rental?

 Does Whidbey Island Kayaking accommodate large groups?